 - 2 tbsp almond butter

-- Preheat oven to 325 degrees and line a baking sheet with parchment paper.
+- Prep: Preheat oven to 325° and line a baking sheet with parchment paper.
 Set aside.

-- In a medium mixing bowl, add the oats, cinnamon, nutmeg, salt, shredded coconut, and pecans.
-Stir to combine.
-Pour in the olive oil, maple syrup, and vanilla and stir to combine.
+- Make the Granola: In a medium mixing bowl, add the oats, cinnamon, nutmeg, salt, shredded coconut, and pecans.
+Stir with a wooden spoon to combine.
+Pour in the olive oil, maple syrup, and vanilla and stir to combine well.
 Add the almond butter last, and stir to combine.
 If it clumps in some areas that's fine – clumps in granola are the best!

-- Spread the granola out so that it's mostly flat onto your lined baking sheet.
+- Bake: Spread the granola in an even layer on your lined baking sheet.
 Bake for 12 minutes.
-After the initial 12 minutes, stir the granola on the pan, making sure to move the bits on the edges to the inside of the pan, so they don't burn.
-Bake for 11-15 more minutes, or until golden brown and crisp.
+After the time is up, stir the granola on the pan, making sure to move the bits on the edges to the inside of the pan, so they don't burn.
+Bake for 13-19 more minutes, or until golden brown and crisp.